Skip to main content

 Or contact Dr. Corey Dzenko, cdzenko@monmouth.edu

-This project made possible with support from the Edna Wright Andrade Fund of the Philadelphia Foundation.
+This exhibition was made possible with funding from the Edna Wright Andrade Fund of the Philadelphia Foundation and from the Diversity Innovation Grant Program coordinated by the Office of the Provost and Intercultural Center at Monmouth University.
 Thank you also to ArtNOW, the Helen Bennett McMurray Endowed Chair of Social Ethics, and Monmouth University’s Department of Art and Design and Department of Curriculum and Instruction.